 In addition to the Code, our Anti-Discrimination/Anti-Harassment Policy supports UGI values by enabling employees to work in a culture that emphasizes and promotes the spirit of mutual respect within the UGI community; encouraging integrity by being respectful in our working relationships and the reporting of improper conduct; and ensuring that employees are treated fairly with respect to all aspects of their employment.
 In support of these efforts, UGI provides Anti-Discrimination/Anti-Harassment training.

 Our Anti-Discrimination/Anti-Harassment Policy supports UGI values by:

-- Enabling employees to work in a culture that emphasizes and promotes the spirit of mutual respect within the UGI community
+- enabling employees to work in a culture that emphasizes and promotes the spirit of mutual respect within the UGI community;

 Maintaining a robust pipeline of talent is crucial to UGI’s ongoing success and is a key aspect of succession planning efforts across the organization.
 The competition for attracting and retaining talent has increased in recent years.
-UGI understands this challenge and the importance of maintaining competitive benefits and appropriate training that provides growth,
+UGI understands this challenge and the importance of providing appropriate training that provides growth,

 UGI University is a leadership development program for emerging leaders across all domestic and international business units.
 In addition to completing personal assessments and leadership and team effectiveness training, participants engage directly with executive leaders of each business, gaining a broader understanding of UGI and the stakeholders it serves.